casey/just/README.md

 variables in files later in list take precedence over earlier ones.

-Each element of the value of `set dotenv-command` is run as a command, with variables in commands later in the list taking precedence.
+Each element of the value of `set dotenv-command` is run as a command, with variables from commands later in the list taking precedence over variables from commands earlier in the list.

 ##### Attributes